ianlcassidy/ff-optimizer/README.md

 # ff-optimizer

-This notebook contains a quick and dirty fantasy football optimizer for weekly competitions found on DraftKings or FanDuel.
+This repo contains a quick and dirty fantasy football optimizer for weekly competitions found on DraftKings or FanDuel.

 ## Scraping data
 I am scraping data from 3 sites: